chrisnoonan98675/site/xl-release/how-to/configure-the-reporting-database.markdown

 - 4.7.0
 ---

-To configure the XL Release reporting database, add the following section to the `conf/xl-release.conf` file:
+Since XL Release 4.7.0 completed releases are exported to the internal reporting database, which is then used to generate reports.
+Currently only the default database is supported: Apache Derby.
+But you can change its location if needed.

+To do that create a file `XLR_HOME/conf/xl-release.conf` with following content:

     xl {
       reporting {
-        db-driver-classname = "org.apache.derby.jdbc.AutoloadedDriver"
-        db-url = "jdbc:derby:archive/db;create=true"
+        db-url = "jdbc:derby:/path/to/archive/db;create=true"
-        db-username = ""
-        db-password = ""
       }
     }

-Where:

-* `db-driver-classname` is the Java classname of the JDBC Driver to be used
-* `db-url` is the database connection URL
-* `db-username` is the database username
-* `db-password` is the database password

-Save the file and restart XL Release.
+If you already have the reporting database in the default location (`XLR_HOME/archive/db`), then you also need to move it to the new one.
+Please do that while XL Release is not running.
+After moving the database and changing the configuration, you can start XL Release again.